New Years Eve In Sydney 2023-2024 Mega list

 Having a ticket to a restaurant or event in Circular Quay will be one of the best ways to access the Harbour foreshore this year.
 We have created a brand new guide to NYE Dining in Sydney, which is being updated daily.
 Many will require full payment when you book, and refunds may not be available, so choose carefully!

-The Botanic Gardens Restaurant
+Botanic House Restaurant

 NYE in The Rocks